Anna-Peters/cyber-security/README.md

 # cyber-security
 My journey into cybersecurity and penetration testing.
+Transitioning into Cybersecurity with focus on Penetration Testing and Vulnerability Assessment.

+Location: Netherlands
+Background: IT Operations, QA, Support

 ## Skills